Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Classical vs Quantum Probability

-It is often maintained by physicists that quantum probability is more general than Kolmogorov's well-established ``classical" theory of probability \cite{kolmogorov1933} and that the latter is contained as a special case of the former.
-There is no doubt that quantum probability, when laid out as a mathematical theory, does have a different look and feel when it is compared to Kolmogorov's theory; but despite the fact that numerous well-argued accounts of quantum probability can be found in the literature \cite{davies, deutsch, gudder, holevo, kraus, mackey, segal1947, streater2000} (see also \cite{BCFFS, deutsch, wallace 2010}), some even taking an axiomatic approach, it is not that easy to pinpoint the exact sense in which quantum theory is {\it essentially} non-Kolmogorovian -- rather than, say, merely an intricate reworking of Kolmogorov's theory in a radically different form.
-This issue is compounded by the fact that, except in the most loose terms, it is difficult to say what one means by ``probability" without embedding the concept in a rigorous framework; and it seems that there are at least two such frameworks available to us at the moment -- namely, classical probability and quantum probability, each with a host of applications.
+It is often maintained that quantum probability is more general than Kolmogorov's well-established ``classical" theory of probability \cite{kolmogorov1933} and that the latter is contained as a special case of the former.
+There is no doubt that quantum probability, when laid out as a mathematical theory, has a different look and feel when it is compared to Kolmogorov's theory; but despite the fact that numerous well-argued accounts of quantum probability can be found in the literature \cite{davies, deutsch, gudder, holevo, kraus, mackey, segal1947, streater2000} (see also \cite{BCFFS, deutsch, wallace 2010}), some even taking an axiomatic approach, it is not that easy to pinpoint the exact sense in which quantum theory is {\it essentially} non-Kolmogorovian -- rather than, say, a reworking of Kolmogorov's theory in a different form.
+This issue is compounded by the fact that, except in the most loose terms, it is difficult to say what one means by ``probability" without embedding the concept in a mathematical framework.

 It is fortunate then that we have the results of Gleason \cite{gleason}, Bell \cite{bell1964, bell1966, bell1987}, Kochen \& Specker \cite{kochen-specker, held}, and others following in their footsteps, which add clarity to the matter.
 The point is that one has to work rather hard to come up with examples of situations in quantum probability that cannot be reduced to a classical probability model.
 But a number of such examples have been worked out involving finite-dimensional Hilbert spaces, so this creates the prospect of constructing financial models for claims based on the results of quantum measurements, in settings for which quantum probability is required in their analysis.

-Since most of what we know of modern finance theory is based quite explicitly on Kolmogorov's framework, both for the derivation of rigorous theorems concerning the mathematics of financial markets as well as for the implementation of the large-scale computer models used for trading and risk management at financial institutions, it may be worthwhile to take note of a few examples of situations where quantum probability comes into play.
+Since most of what we know of modern finance theory is based explicitly on Kolmogorov's framework, it may be worthwhile to take note of a few examples of situations where quantum probability comes into play.